What Does Pantone Color Of The Year Say About 2023?

-Ahead of Pantone's 2023 Color of the Year announcement, I suspected pink was on the horizon.
-After Barbiecore dominated the better part of our lives and closets in 2022, there was an inkling that the color forecasting company would choose a rosy hue.
+Ahead of Pantone's 2023 Colour of the Year announcement, I suspected pink was on the horizon.
+After Barbiecore dominated the better part of our lives and closets in 2022, there was an inkling that the colour forecasting company would choose a rosy hue.
 Yet Viva Magenta, revealed on Thursday as the official choice, was still a surprise.

-It’s not the baby pink of rose quartz crystals and the Millennial wellness industry, nor is it the shocking pink of Elsa Schiaparelli and Planned Parenthood that has taken over fashion as of late thanks to Valentino's viral show.
+It’s not the baby pink of rose quartz crystals and the Millennial wellness industry, nor is it the shocking pink that has taken over fashion as of late thanks to Valentino's viral show.
 It is not as mauve as a true fuchsia, not as orange as scarlet, and not as primary as Pantone’s Period, a shade that looks more like a fire engine than actual menstrual blood.
-It’s much richer than the flat medicinal pink of Barbie’s dream house (a color now offered by pricey paint company Backdrop).
+It’s much richer than the flat medicinal pink of Barbie’s dream house (a colour now offered by pricey paint company Backdrop).
 Viva Magenta is more complicated than those hues.
 I’m not even sure if I think it’s pink.

 Advertisement

-It’s the color my lips turn when I slick on Lipstick Queen’s Frog Prince, a color-changing makeup that looks green but transforms (thanks to pH-reactive Red 27) into a raspberry popsicle stain upon contact.
-It’s part Rothko Red, part Moulin Rouge, well, rouge, a red that plays incredibly well with scarlet and fire engine and hot pink but also looks at home next to pastels like periwinkle, lilac, and baby blue due to the color’s cool purple undertones and slight transparency.
+It’s the colour my lips turn when I slick on Lipstick Queen’s Frog Prince, a colour-changing makeup that looks green but transforms (thanks to pH-reactive Red 27) into a raspberry popsicle stain upon contact.
+It’s part Rothko Red, part Moulin Rouge, well, rouge, a red that plays incredibly well with scarlet and fire engine and hot pink but also looks at home next to pastels like periwinkle, lilac, and baby blue due to the colour’s cool purple undertones and slight transparency.

-Laurie Pressman, vice president of the Pantone Color Institute, says that cochineal beetles served as a historical source for this “hybrid color.”
-These small bugs, native to parts of North and South America, get their coloring from feeding on prickly pear cactuses.
+Laurie Pressman, vice president of the Pantone Colour Institute, says that cochineal beetles served as a historical source for this “hybrid colour.”
+These small bugs, native to parts of North and South America, get their colouring from feeding on prickly pear cactuses.
 When ground into a paste, their bodies can be used to impart a vivid red pigment onto paper, canvas, or clothing.
-The dye was first used by the indigenous people of Mesoamerica (according to BCC, it dates back to 2000 BEC) who used the potent coloring for purposes both aesthetic (dyeing clothes, tinting teeth) and medicinal.
+The dye was first used by the indigenous people of Mesoamerica (according to BCC, it dates back to 2000 BEC) who used the potent colouring for purposes both aesthetic (dyeing clothes, tinting teeth) and medicinal.
 According to accounts from Spanish conquistadors, the Aztec red was so impressive that some speculated it might have magical properties.

 Advertisement

-These days, the primary use for the bug-derived color is in food and makeup — it’s a substance you’ll ingest if you like cherry candy or tinted balms — though there are sought-after artisans who carry on the centuries-old practice of dyeing clothing using the traditional method.
-Vibrant color aside, what’s most interesting about cochineal is that, like all plant- and bug-derived colors, the color can change wildly based on the garment and the treatment.
+These days, the primary use for the bug-derived colour is in food and makeup — it’s a substance you’ll ingest if you like cherry sweets or tinted balms — though there are sought-after artisans who carry on the centuries-old practice of dyeing clothing using the traditional method.
+Vibrant colour aside, what’s most interesting about cochineal is that, like all plant- and bug-derived colours, the colour can change wildly based on the garment and the treatment.
 While it makes it hard to mass produce clothing — for his Spring 2022 show, Jason Wu hand-sponged cochineal extract onto the collection with the help of a fabric artist — it does create striking, one-of-a-kind pieces.
 (I’ve dabbled in natural dyeing myself, and the variation is precisely what I like about it.)
-There’s room for exploration with colors like this, space created for playful mistakes and happy accidents.
+There’s room for exploration with colours like this, space created for playful mistakes and happy accidents.
 There’s an intimacy to all handmade objects, a rich sense of specificity.

 Advertisement

-According to Eiseman, there was little debate over this year’s color.
-The team knew that they needed a brighter color, something lively and warm.
-The Pantone representatives I talked to stressed the exuberance, lightness, and “fun” of the color, as well as its androgynous applications.
+According to Eiseman, there was little debate over this year’s colour.
+The team knew that they needed a brighter colour, something lively and warm.
+The Pantone representatives I talked to stressed the exuberance, lightness, and “fun” of the colour, as well as its androgynous applications.
 While I would hesitate to call Viva Magenta entirely gender-neutral, it’s not saddled with too many pieces of cultural baggage.
 It’s an expressive color that draws the eye, and perhaps Pantone chose it because it felt like just the right amount of wild.
 Bright, but not bloody, pretty but not overly feminine or shockingly sexy, warm but definitely not hot.
-Pantone also described the 2023 choice as a “nuanced color,” more complicated than some of their previous selections, like the Classic Blue of 2020.
+Pantone also described the 2023 choice as a “nuanced colour,” more complicated than some of their previous selections, like the Classic Blue of 2020.

 Advertisement